AliAsadi/PowerPreference/README.md

 ```

 ### Note:

-You can getting a value with out pass a `defaultValue` the library well return a default from the list if the key not exist.
+If you don't specify a default value when calling get and the key you're looking for doesn't exist, the library will return default value from the list below.

+**For Example:**
 ```java
 String value = PowerPreference.getDefaultFile().getString("key");
 ```
-If the key dosn't exist the library will return an empty string.
+If you call get string without specifying a default value and the key does not exist, the library will return an empty string as a default value.

 | Type | Default |
 | --- | --- |